nelso0/barbotine-arbitrage-bot/README.md

 What an opportunity looks like (0 trading fees example):

 ![](https://media.discordapp.net/attachments/876447732259225612/1066487526807842836/demo_trades.gif)
 In general, you can't know in advance how many opportunities there will be, and it's not constant at all.
 Plus, it also changes completely from one crypto to another.
 But I have observed that the more volatile the market is, the more opportunities there are.
-I'm still doing my research on this, you can help me if you want (contact info below)

 <a name="prerequis"/>